Skip to main contentCarbon Design System

 Overview

-Common actions that benefit from inline loading include any create, update, or delete actions that may have a lot of data to process.
-It can be used in a table, after a primary or secondary button click, or even in a modal.
+Common actions where inline loading is beneficial include create, update, or delete operations that involve significant data processing.
+Inline loading can appear in various contexts, such as within a table, after clicking a primary or secondary button, or inside a modal.

 When to use